portworx/px-docs/add-nodes-no-storage.md

 ```

+### Check overall cluster status

-### Show that this new node is a zero storage node and does not add to the capacity of the cluster
+The status below shows that the new node (147.75.99.55) is the zero storage node that has been added to the cluster

 ```
 sudo /opt/pwx/bin/pxctl status